Understanding the Sri Lanka Shop & Office Employees Act and Wages Board Ordinance

 Casual Leave

-Employees are entitled to 7 days of casual leave each year for personal matters, illness, or other reasonable causes.
-During the first year, this is earned at 1 day for every 2 months of completed service.
+Employees are entitled to 7 days of casual leave per year for personal matters, illness, or other reasonable causes.
+During the first year, leave is earned at 1 day for every 2 months of completed service.

 Poya Day Leave